menu

 Median debt$8KFederal student loans at graduation

 At Midwives College of Utah, net price is what families actually pay after grants and scholarships.
-For families earning $0–$30,000, that was about $40K per year, higher than the median among private nonprofit colleges in Utah ($12K), and higher than the median among colleges nationwide ($15K).
+For families in the $0–$30,000 income band, that was about $40K per year, higher than the median among private nonprofit colleges in Utah ($12K), and higher than the median among colleges nationwide ($15K).

 Finish on time means completing within the normal time frame for the degree (for example, six years for a four-year bachelor's degree).
 About 40% of students finished on time, lower than the median among private nonprofit colleges in Utah (46%), and lower than the median among colleges nationwide (58%).
 That is lower than the 50% of full-time freshmen who returned for year 2.